filamentphp/filament/packages/tables/docs/03-columns/02-text.md

     ->copyMessageDuration(1500)
 ```

-> Filament uses tooltips to display validation errors.
-If you want to use tooltips outside of the admin panel to display validation errors, make sure you have [`@ryangjchandler/alpine-tooltip` installed](https://github.com/ryangjchandler/alpine-tooltip#installation) in your app.
+> Filament uses tooltips to display the copy message in the admin panel.
+If you want to use the copyable feature outside of the admin panel, make sure you have [`@ryangjchandler/alpine-tooltip` installed](https://github.com/ryangjchandler/alpine-tooltip#installation) in your app.